Owning the Narrative and Building Reputation

 In high-stakes environments, it is not the debate itself that executives remember, it is the summary.
 Busy leaders retain headlines, not transcripts.
 Research shows that women are systematically under-credited for contributions in group work, publications, and even patents.
 Without owning the narrative, achievements slip away unnoticed.

-Applying a negotiation lens
+Applying a Negotiation Lens

 Negotiation is not only about reaching an agreement but about how that agreement is remembered and recorded.
 Whoever writes the summary or documents the impact holds disproportionate influence over the perception of outcomes.
 This is not self-promotion, it is stewardship of the narrative.